open-quantum-safe/liboqs/README.md

 ### Windows

-Binaries can be generated using Visual Studio 2017 or higher with the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension installed.
+Binaries can be generated using Visual Studio 2019 with the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension installed.

 ## Documentation